Skip to Content

 2. Pack just one roll of tape for a multitude of childproofing needs.

 Hotel rooms can be quite hazardous for babies on the move.
-A simple roll of duct or blue painters tape can cover a lot of dangers like outlets or sharp coffee table corners.
-Tape can even be used to secure a toilet seat.
+A simple roll of blue painters tape can cover a lot of dangers like outlets or sharp coffee table corners.
+Tape can even be used to secure a toilet seat or dresser drawers.
+Best of all – you can be pretty certain that the tape won’t cause damage to nearly every surface in a hotel room like some other products might.

 3. No bedrail?
 No problem.